shakacode/react_on_rails/README.md

 Given that `rails/webpacker` gem already provides basic React integration, why would you use "React on Rails"?

+1. Automatic configuration of what bundles are added to the page based on what React components are on the page.
+1. Keep up with the latest changes of different versions of React.
+React 18 is supported.
 1. Easy passing of props directly from your Rails view to your React components rather than having your Rails view load and then make a separate request to your API.
 Tight integration with [shakapacker](https://github.com/shakacode/shakapacker) (or it's predecessor [rails/webpacker](https://github.com/rails/webpacker)).
 1. Server-Side Rendering (SSR), often used for SEO crawler indexing and UX performance.